Le Mans, two short words that for those of us who make the annual pilgrimage to France defines a very long week.

 Greaves Motorsport had a trouble free race, winning the LM P2 class by a country mile and to be even a very small part of that success was great.
 The expressions on the faces of the crew, drivers and supporters, as Olivier Lombard crossed the line for the final time will stay with me for a long time.
 The whole team did a fantastic job and deserved the win, achieved on a combination of performance and reliability, no matter what some have said subsequently.

-So another year done and dusted, Audi triumphant but at a high cost, the price was nearly too high.
+Another year done and dusted, Audi triumphant but at a high cost, the price was nearly too high.
 Peugeot, so close but no cigar, next year it could easily go the other way.

-La Route est dure, we would have it no other way.
+La Route est Dure, we would have it no other way.
 The Roads to Freedom are not easy.

 John Brooks, June 2011